Shihab-Chowdhury/course-manager/README.md

 3. >docker-compose up

-For testing purpose you have to use the testing branch and the run the following commands:
+For testing purpose you have to use the testing branch and then run the following commands:

 ***MongoDB must be installed for test to run*